THE INVISIBLE LANDLORD

 The Mortgage Behind the Apartment

-KKR Real Estate Finance Trust, known as KREF, is KKR’s publicly traded mortgage real estate investment trust.
-It originates senior loans secured primarily by transitional multifamily and industrial properties.
-KREF’s SEC filing for the fourth quarter of 2024 lists, as loan number 25 in its portfolio, a senior loan on a Las Vegas, Nevada multifamily property.
-The loan was originated December 28, 2021.
+KKR Real Estate Finance Trust, known as KREF, is KKR’s publicly traded mortgage REIT.
+KREF’s SEC filing for the fourth quarter of 2024 lists a senior loan on a Las Vegas, Nevada multifamily property.
 The committed and current principal amount is $101.1 million.
-The property is classified as Class A multifamily.
-The loan is rated a 3 on KREF’s internal risk scale, indicating it is performing but being actively monitored.
+At $191,460 per unit, the loan implies a property of approximately 528 units — one of the larger apartment complexes in the Las Vegas Valley.

 The Books on the Shelf

-Simon and Schuster is also the largest distributor of graphic novels in the United States through Simon and Schuster Distribution Services.
+Simon and Schuster is one of the five largest book publishers in the United States.
+KKR acquired it from Paramount Global in October 2023 for $1.62 billion.
+Simon and Schuster is also the largest distributor of graphic novels in the United States.
 Its distribution clients include VIZ Media, BOOM!
 Studios, Oni Press, Mad Cave Studios, Andrews McMeel, and Image Comics.
 Every graphic novel from those publishers that a Las Vegas bookstore, library, or school stocks arrives through a KKR-owned distribution company.

 The Pattern in Full